metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 This is so that when you need to change or search for something or do some regex magic then it's easy to see what is where right away.

-Performing regex operations against the firewall rules can be done in a matter of seconds, without this strict rule design it would take an entry day!
+Performing regex operations against firewall rules in combination with multicursor feature can be done in a matter of minutes, without this strict rule design it would take an entry day and might result in serious bugs or security issues!

-The code in rule scripts is ordered into "sections" in following way, and may be different if needed for what ever reason:
+The code in rule scripts is ordered into "sections" in the following way, and may be different if needed for what ever reason:

 1. License notice